triopsi/th-about-our-services/readme.txt

 == Description ==

-The "about our service" plugin is a very simple way, to show your services on your site or blog post.
-It's have a responsive Design and is very easys to use it.
+The "about our services" plugin is a very simple way, to show your services on your site or blog post.
+It's have a responsive design and is very easys to use it.
 Choose icons and create descriptions on the admin panel of wordpress.
 Add than copy the shortcode in a post or site.

 = Create features =

 *   Create and manage services
 *   Add Shortcodes in your post or sites
-*   responsives designs
+*   Responsives design

 = Bugs, technical hints or contribute =